 A request to delete or destroy information we hold about you will be considered against our obligations to maintain public records.

 To make a request, please contact:

 International callers: 64 4 460 0110

 Information held by the Overseas Investment Office is subject to the Public Records Act 2005.
-Public records must be held for the period determined by the Chief Archivist and then disposed of as directed (eg destroyed or transferred to Archives NZ).
+Public records must be held for the period determined by the Chief Archivist and then disposed of as directed (for example, destroyed or transferred to Archives NZ).

 The New Zealand government shares information between agencies about transactions from overseas persons to assess and manage risks to our national security and maintain public order as set out in section 126 of the Act.
 This requires assessing the impact of any overseas investment on New Zealand sovereignty, security, and the institutions that contribute to our social and cultural values.

 The following agencies can disclose to each other information each holds where there are reasonable grounds to believe disclosure is necessary for managing national security and public order risks associated with transactions by overseas persons:

 - the Department of the Prime Minister and Cabinet